The terms ‘incident’ and ‘Incident Management Team’ (IMT) are used as generic terms to cover both incidents and outbreaks

 - a single case of rare infection that has severe outcomes for an individual AND has major implications for others (patients, staff and/or visitors), the organisation or wider public health for example, high consequence infectious disease (HCID) OR other rare infections such as XDR-TB, botulism, polio, rabies, or diphtheria.

-See literature review for Infectious Diseases of High Consequence (IDHC)
+See literature review on PPE for High Consequence Infectious Diseases (HCID).

 A healthcare infection exposure incident